geoffhtaylor3d/US-Street-Signs-CityEngine/README.md

 # US-Street-Signs-CityEngine
-Street Signs Library for CityEngine and ArcGIS Pro.
+Procedural street Sign Library for CityEngine and ArcGIS Pro.
 Compatible with Collector for ArcGIS

 ![alt text](signs_image.png)